HZB Guide for beamtime application

 The heart of your proposal is the science case.
 This must be written in English and must be no longer than two A4 pages.
 In the scientific part you should address the following topics:

 - Scientific context

 You should give a clear account of the aims of the experiment and set it within the broader scientific context.
 Keep in mind that not all review panel members are experts in the field.
 List the 5 most important publications in this field of science in order to show that you are aware of the work of others.

 - Choice of specific instrument/station

 Give reasons for your choice of instrument.
 Justify why you need to use this particular instrument and why HZB is important.

 - Preliminary work

-In a seperate text field you will be asked later on to state the
+In a separate text field you will be asked later on to state the:

 - Necessity of neutrons/synchrotron radiation use

 Explain why neutrons or synchrotron radiation are needed.